Saintson275/wind-farm-layout-optimization/README.md

 ### install

-  pip install numpy pandas
+  pip install numpy&pandas

 ### run
-  python main.py --instance_all 1
+  python GA.py for Genetic Algorithm

 ### result
-  Save in the result.txt in the current directory after running
+  After running the GA.py or PSO.py, you can get the results in the current Directory.
+  The jupyter notebook file has recorded the results of experiments

 ### Genetic Algorithm Based Optimal Arrangement Method of Multi type Fans in Wind Farm